 In the sprawling metropolis that is Auckland, incredible wine experiences are found all over the city centre, Karangahape Road and in the village-like settings of neighbourhoods such as Grey Lynn and Ponsonby.

-Beginning in the centre of the city is La Fuente, beginning life purely as a mezcal bar this intimate space on Snickel Lane has widened its offering and now has a very impressive wine focus too.
+Starting in the centre of the city is La Fuente.
+Beginning life purely as a mezcal bar, this intimate space on Snickel Lane has widened its offering and now has a very impressive wine focus too.
 Take a walk (or quick rideshare) up Queen Street and in the Karangahape Road precinct, you’ll find Bar Céleste and East St Hall, both with interiors to gawk over and ‘gram about.
 And with killer wine lists to boot.

 A suburb over in Ponsonby is Beau, think cosy neighbourhood wine bar but elevated.
 Owners Diva and Logan used their many years of hospitality experience in the set-up of Beau and the wine list is a reflection of their favourites from around New Zealand and Europe.
 A few doors down is Annabel’s Wine Bar, go here for their aperitivo menu starting from 4pm every day, you can’t go wrong with your selections - both the food and wine are “chef’s kiss”.
 If you’re nearby in Grey Lynn make sure you head to Freida Margolis, where there’s a buzzing atmosphere, bold wine list and eclectic tunes always.